-- •To recognise the work and style of Claes Oldenburg. - •To know the method of using Modroc. - •To know methods of finishing a model, such as glaze.
+- •To know the work of Claes Oldenburg.

+- •To know the method of using Modroc.

+- •To know methods of finishing a model, such as glaze.

 Rigid, join, glaze, photography, light, shade, compose, texture, plaster, layered, gauze, assemble, embellish,

 - •Comparing artwork by explaining similarities and differences. - •Reflecting upon their work, inspired by a famous notable artist and the development of their art skills. - •Expressing an opinion on the work of famous, notable artists and refer to techniques and effect. - Adapting work according to feedback.